 After you’ve prepared your food for freezing, you’ll need to place it in the proper containers to protect it from accidental exposure.
 Depending on your budget and the type of food, you can use freezer bags, freezer-ready plastic containers, freezer-safe glass or a sealed vacuum bag.

 When freezing meat, preventing freezer burn starts with wrapping it in multiple layers of plastic wrap, wax paper or tin foil.
 Place your items into your preferred container and pack them down to help prevent excess air exposure.
 If you are using a bag, try to eliminate as much air from it as possible.

-3) Set freezers to the proper temperature
+Step 3: Set freezers to the proper temperature

 While it’s tempting to think that a warmer freezer will help keep food from getting freezer burn, setting a freezer at a higher temperature could put food into a “danger zone” where it will be at risk of bacteria or mold contamination.
 Don’t chance it!
 Learn more tips for finding the right freezer temperature in this comprehensive guide.

-4) Rotate your foods to help prevent freezer burn
+Step 5: Rotate your foods to help prevent freezer burn

 While there are plenty of ways to help prevent freezer burn in the short term, the fact of the matter is that all foods will eventually succumb if left in the freezer too long.
 That’s why it’s important to rotate food frequently and label all containers with the date that a food was frozen.
 That will make it easier to eat everything before freezer burn sets in.